ChipChao/ChipChao.github.io/the_bono_album.md

 ### what the fuck?

 Don't worry, we're kind-of on the same page here.
 We haven't done much work yet, we're mainly preparing in the pre-production phase.
-Mainly trying to find a vocalist.

-### I want to be the vocalist!

-We want it to be from a community we knew before ChipChao, so sorry, you probably can't.
-If that fails though, you can try.
+We have all the shit ready but we're in the songwriting phase.
+It's getting done quickly so we can get to work on the music.

 ### what the fuck is the thing on the announcement image?